 It is very unlikely one could find a company to mold them a couple of calculator cases and buttons for a cheap price.

-The calculator is for sale all over the internet.
 Now its just a matter of ripping out the insides and putting our own circuitry into it.

 Step 2: Component Selection